zumba/zumba.github.com/_posts/2014-01-06-json-serializer.md

 ### Is the library incompatible with `Serializable` or `JsonSerializable`?

-Nops.
+Nope.
 Each one has one different functionality, so everything is fine.
 You can still using the `Serializable` with `serialize()` and `unserialize()` functions.
 You can use `JsonSerializable` with `json_encode()` to respond to your API and our library to serialize the object for internal storage.